111 S. Jefferson—across from the public library. On Jefferson between 1st and 2nd streets.

 Taizé—A candlelit, reflective time of short meditations and simple chants in the Taizé tradition.
 (30 min)

 An intimate "Slow Church" celebration in the round.
 We draw from a wider range of liturgical resources than we do on Sunday mornings.
 Usually Holy Eucharist, occasionally Midday Prayer.
-Shared reflection in place of the sermon.
+After the Eucharistic feast, in lieu of a sermon, we engage a shared reflection on the texts.
+Bring your lunch if you'd like.
 Check the Calendar to see what's up this week.

 Check the calendar frequently to see what liturgical celebrations and worship opportunities are coming up.
 We offer special liturgies for many occasions in the life of the Church and in the life of the wider world.

 Oh, and ...
 Parking

 Weekday parking can be tricky as we vie for space with MHS students and users of the library and city hall.
 There are a couple of spaces behind St. Mark's, coveted on-street parking in front of the church, and more on 1st and 2nd streets.
 (As a courtesy, please do not park in the strip parking across the alley from the church building—you'll see signs designating it for our neighbor's medical practice.)

 Sundays and federal holidays are usually wide open, and the spaces in the lot around the City Hall complex between 2nd and 3rd streets are available, too.
 If you're able-bodied, please leave the spaces in front of the church building for those who aren't.

 There is a 10-minute loading zone in front of the church, but it's often occupied by someone who ignores the sign, so don't count on it.

 The city's single nearest allotted handicapped parking space is across Jefferson St., the first nearest on-street spot on the 1st St. side of the library.
 If you have parking concerns, please contact us and we'll see if we can help you find what you need ....
 (We have a "secret" space or two.)